sodipto/flutter-phone-state-background/README.md

 ```

 Also, apparently it is necessary to register the broadcast receiver manually,
 otherwise an error will be throw saying that our receiver does not exist inside the app.
-Within the `<application></application>` tags, add:
+Within the `<application></application> tags:`,

 ```xml